 Wastewater Maintenance Worker II - Under the direction of the Lead Wastewater Maintenance Worker, perform a variety of skilled duties in the maintenance and repair of City wastewater and storm water systems, facilities and related equipment; and operate a variety of power-driven and heavy equipment to perform assigned duties.

 Wastewater Maintenance Worker I - Under the direction of the Lead Wastewater Maintenance Worker, perform a variety of duties in the maintenance and repair of City wastewater and storm water systems, facilities and related equipment; and operate a variety of power-driven and heavy equipment to perform assigned duties.

+Instrumentation/Electrician – Under the direction of the Lead Wastewater Maintenance Worker, performs skilled work in the maintenance, repair and calibration of electrical systems, equipment, appurtenances, instrumentation and controls related to the WQCF wastewater treatment plant and the wastewater and storm water conveyance systems.

 Also, Figure 1 in Appendix A City of Manteca SSO Response Field and Reporting Procedures Flowchart illustrates the organizational chart for SSO response and reporting.
 For a full description of the SSO Response Plan see Appendix A.